George School Day Camp Program

 Upper Camp provides adolescents with opportunities for growth rooted in taking a step into nature.
 They will be able to further nurture their interests and skills in the variety of activities that are a part of camp life.
 As the older campers, they will be the natural leaders for the younger campers and model the Quaker values of respect for the individual and community and each person’s responsibility to the group.
 The ratio of counselors to campers is 1 to 7.

 Our Counselors in Training (CIT) program provides rising high school freshmen and sophomores with the tools to become successful leaders, role models, and George School Day Camp staff members.
 The program develops young leaders through hands-on experiences and mentorship.
 Participants will engage in daily camp operations, learn about various staff roles, and have the opportunity to explore their strengths while creating a memorable and educational summer.

 George School Day Camp food is provided by CulinArt, the George School food service provider.
 Lunch options are fresh, healthy, and change daily.
 We are a nut-free camp and can accommodate other food allergies and dietary restrictions.

 We offer an extended care program both before and after the camp day.
 For current rates, please see Dates & Rates.

 If registered for morning extended care, campers may arrive as early as 7:00 a.m.
-Campers who arrive for early morning care will be taken to the dining room for breakfast.
+Campers who arrive for early morning care will enjoy breakfast in the dining room.

-If registered for afternoon extended care, campers may remain until 5:30 p.m.
+If registered for afternoon extended care, campers may remain until 6:00 p.m.
 Campers participate in a variety of structured and unstructured activities, all of which are supervised and facilitated by counselors and activity specialists.
+Snacks are provided.

 Before care – 7:00 to 9:00 a.m.